dotnet/csharplang/proposals/extensions.md

 An implicit conversion exists from a tuple expression `E` to a tuple type `T` ***or extension thereof*** if `E` has the same arity as `T` and an implicit conversion exists from each element in `E` to the corresponding element type in `T`.

+TODO2 do we say that an extension on a tuple type *is* a tuple type?

+### 10.2.14 User-defined implicit conversions

+TODO2 punted

+### 10.2.15 Anonymous function conversions and method group conversions

+TODO2 punted

+### 10.2.16 Default literal conversions

+No changes

+### 10.2.17 Implicit throw conversions

+No changes

+## 10.3 Explicit conversions

+TODO2 not done

+### 10.6.1 Nullable conversions

+For each of the predefined implicit or explicit conversions that convert from a non-nullable value type `S` to a non-nullable value type `T`, the following nullable conversions exist:

+- An implicit or explicit conversion from `S?` to `T?`
+- An implicit or explicit conversion from `S` to `T`?
+- An explicit conversion from `S?` to `T`.

+TODO2 we intend to prevent conversion from E1 to E2 even if they share underlying type or have convertible underlying types.
+How do we achieve this?
+Also in the nullable cases?

+### Collection expression conversions

+TODO2

 ## Expressions